-A urinary tract infection (UTI) is any type of infection that occurs in your urinary system.
+A urinary tract infection (UTI) is an infection that occurs in your urinary system.
 This includes infections in your uterus, kidneys, urethra, and bladder.
-Most infections occur in women and in the lower tract — the bladder and urethra.
+Most infections occur in women and the lower tract — the bladder and urethra.
 There are several diagnostic tests for UTIs.
 The cost of UTI treatment ranges from $250 to $500.

 If you are experiencing a medical emergency due to a UTI, you should immediately seek treatment from an emergency room.
-However, if you are not experiencing a medical emergency, and are experiencing symptoms, visiting an urgent care center may be the right choice for you because of the immediate and affordable treatment.
+However, if you are not experiencing a medical emergency and are experiencing symptoms, visiting an urgent care center may be the right choice because of the immediate and affordable treatment.

 Many urgent care centers offer UTI treatment as one of their services.
-The following urgent care clinics offer treatment for UTIs:
+The following urgent care clinics provide treatment for UTIs:

 - ProHealth Circle Urgent Care